 Eight out of ten people will be infected from the virus at some point of their lives in the UK.
 The virus mostly occurs on fingers hands, mouth and genitals.
 There are many different types of HPV from which most are harmless, but around 30 of them can cause cancer (cervical cancer).

-Smear test and HPV Services we offer
+Private smear test and HPV Services we offer

 Routine smear tests are a vital part of women's healthcare and having it done privately has a number of benefits: